 Argostoli is connected with opposite town of Lixouri with a car and passenger ferry (approx departures are every half an hour), the journey takes around 20 minutes each way.

 Lassi is a holiday resort offering touristic services with many places to eat, drink and shop and two great beaches - Platis and Makris Gialos.
+You can also find Saint Gerasimos Cave here.
 All of the main villages of the region have tavernas and mini markets.

 If you'd like to explore the city in more detail you can take one or more of our proposed Argostoli city walking tours.

 There are plenty of activities to keep you occupied in and around area of the capital, including many natural attractions, here are just a few: